Table of contents

 - Service history

 Once data is collected, it is assigned to a segment within the CDP.
-Each segment contains a subset of users that share common attributes, behaviors, or transactions.
-Marketers can use segments in the following ways:
+Each segment contains a subset of users that share common demographics, customer behaviors, attributes, or transactions.
+Here are the most common segmentation use cases:

-- Personalization: For example, a marketer within the retail industry could run a social media campaign aimed at members aged 35 and under who have made a purchase within the past year.
+- Personalization: A marketer within the retail industry could run a social media campaign aimed at members aged 35 and under who have purchased within the past year with the goal to foster customer loyalty and retention.

-- Filter audiences: Filter out segments so you’re only showing 100% relevant campaigns to the right audiences at the right time.
+- Filter audiences: Filter out audience segments, so you’re only showing 100% relevant campaigns to the right audiences at the right time.

 - Promote new products: For example, a marketer within the aviation industry could decide to focus on a segment aged 55 and over who purchased flights to different destinations in the same region.
 In turn, they might be able to identify a gap in the market for a new type of product or offer.

-The final step is the activation process which involves sending segments (with instructions on how to activate them) to engagement tools in order to trigger email campaigns, mobile messaging, and social media campaigns.
+The final step is the activation process, which involves sending segments (with instructions on activating them) to engagement tools to trigger email campaigns, mobile messaging, and social media campaigns.

 CDPs and the future of marketing

 Sounds like a complicated balancing act, right?
-This is where the CDP comes in, primed and ready to sift through data, mold it into personalized campaigns, and offer your customers experiences that truly resonate.
-With digital marketing and personalization processes accelerating at an unprecedented pace, there really is no better time to embrace the CDP.
+This is where CDPs are designed to sift through data, mold it into personalized marketing campaigns, and offer your customers experiences that truly resonate.
+With digital marketing, marketing automation, and personalization processes accelerating at an unprecedented pace, there really is no better time to embrace the CDP.